Updated 02/01/2025

 - Animal dander

 When your pooch pal physically touches something that doesn’t agree with them, it can cause itchy skin, especially around the feet and belly.
-The itching usually stops once the allergen is removed, but be sure to watch for any secondary infections caused by broken skin.
+The itching usually stops once the trigger is removed, but be sure to watch for any secondary infections caused by broken skin.
 Common irritants include:

 - Cleaning products